sartaj10/Final-Year-Project/README.md

 For the feature extraction, Krawtchouk moments are used to create a feature vector.
 A matrix is formed containing the features of all the images from the training data set.
 The extracted features are applied to a knn classifier.
 The K-nearest neighbours are then found for the given input image and the hand gesture is predicted accordingly.

+## Results

+We were able to bring down the runtime from approximately 4 hours to 62 seconds by using a recursive method for the hypergeometric function.
+Along with that, the accuracy in detecting the gestures was 92% without transformation and 88.57% with transformation.

 ## Steps of Hand Gesture Recognition

 ![Alt text](https://github.com/sartaj10/Final-Year-Project/blob/master/Images/steps.png "Steps")